svinniks/pl-log/README.md

 PL-LOG is based on the [`UTL_CALL_STACK`](https://docs.oracle.com/database/121/ARPLS/u_call_stack.htm#ARPLS74078]) package and therefore is only available on Oracle 12c R1 and up.
 Oracle abstract [object types](https://docs.oracle.com/database/121/ADOBJ/adobjint.htm#ADOBJ00101) are used to implement extensible plugin API, so getting familiar with the OOP concepts is advisable before using the framework.

-Below is a shot example of how some PL-LOG using look like:
+Below is a short example of how some PL-LOG using looks like:

 ```
 CREATE OR REPLACE